ki-preclinical-imaging-and-testing/science_data_kit/docs/user_guides/msgraph_usage_guide.md

 1. Explore more advanced queries and data analysis techniques
 2. Create custom visualizations for your specific needs
 3. Integrate Microsoft Graph API data with other data sources in your organization
+4. Review the [Microsoft Graph API Integration Roadmap](../../project/roadmap_MSGraphAPI_06.md) to understand the current status and future plans

 For more information, see the [Microsoft Graph API documentation](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0).